iamcpdev/chaleb-site/README.md

 My personal website/blog, built with [Astro](https://astro.build/).
 Theme was created by Eilan's Brutal theme and remixed by me.

+## Description

+Welcome to the repository for Chaleb's Corner on the Web.
+This project is my personal website and blog, where I share my thoughts, projects, and more.
+The site is built using Astro, a modern static site generator, and styled with UnoCSS for a utility-first approach.

 ### Commands

 All commands are run from the root of the project, from a terminal: